tssajo/Minify/TEST.md

     Here is how you can test if `node` is in your `PATH`:

-    Open up a shell window (`Terminal` on Mac OS X, `CMD window` on Windows) then issue the following command:
+    Open up a shell window (`Terminal` on Mac OS X or `CMD window` on Windows) then issue the following command:

     `node --version`